amolabs/docs/protocol.md

       values may be omitted if they should remain the same.
 There should be no multiple live drafts having config change items conflicting with each other.
-    - `draft_vote_*`, `draft_apply` fields control overall voting process until
+    - `draft_*_count` control overall voting process until the draft being passed and applied to the blockchain configuration.
+They are initialized according to the configuration at the time of being proposed.
-      the draft being passed and applied to the blockchain configuration.
-They are initialized according to the configuration at the time of being proposed. `draft_vote_open` is decremented at each block progress, and when it reaches zero `draft_vote_close` is decremented afterwards.
-When `draft_vote_close` reaches zero and the vote summary is _approval_, then `draft_apply` is decremented until the new configuration is applied.
+      `draft_open_count` is decremented at each block progress, and when it reaches zero `draft_close_count` is decremented afterwards.
+When `draft_close_count` reaches zero and the vote summary is _approval_, then `draft_apply_count` is decremented until the new configuration is applied.
     - `draft_quorum` field is the minimum amount of effective stakes which the sum of `tally_*` fields' values is forced to exceed for the draft to get processed regardless of its approval or rejection after